elocitytechnologies/elocity/docs/AdminGuide/Assets/ManagingStations.md

 Charge point operator can set the availability of the charger to Operative/Inoperative using this function.
 - **Operative:** A station is operative when the charge point is charging or is ready for a new charging session.
 - **Inoperative:** A station set inoperative mode, will be no longer be available for charging.
-Operator must select the availability mode and click on “Perform action” to implement the changes.
+Operator must select the availability mode and click on **Perform Action** to implement the changes.
 Once the change is made, web portal will show a message saying the action was performed successfully.
 ##### Reset Station
-Web portal can request a station to reset itself either via soft reset or hard reset.
+Web portal can request a station reset either via soft reset or hard reset.
 - **Soft Reset:** This operation will restart the application software.
 - **Hard Reset:** A hard reset can be performed as last option to fix a misbehaving charger.
 This will restart the hardware.
 ##### Change Configuration